-Once all reservations have been heard and answered in this way, facilitator asks, "Do we have consensus."
-Participants respond in one of four ways. a.
+Once all reservations have been heard and answered in this way, facilitator asks, "Do we have consensus?"
+Participants respond in one of four ways: a.
 Assent.
 This means that I can support the proposal, all things considered.
 It may not mean that I'm in agreement with every aspect, but that I've heard the discussion and had my chance to participate in the process of finalizing the proposal, and am prepared to support it.
 Assent is signified by remaining silent. b.
 Assent with Reservation.
 This is not materially different from number one, and is the option often left out for that reason, but it is sometimes included as a way of giving people a place to stand when they don't want to object more strongly, but they do want to note that they have reservations.
-It is done by raising your hand and simply saying when the facilitator calls on you, "Assent with reservations."
-The assumption is that the reservations have been heard already, and you're simply noting that you can support the proposal, and continue to have these reservations. c.
+It is done by raising your hand and simply saying when the facilitator calls on you, "Assent with reservation."
+The Facilitator will ask if a participant wishes to share their reservation to be noted in the Record. c.
 Stand Aside.
 A common misconception about the stand aside is that it is similar to an abstention.
 It is not.
 It is more accurate to say it is similar to a "no" vote.
 It is a statement that I do not support the proposal, but my objection is not of the nature or the severity to warrant a block.
-One of the group's guidelines needs to be how many or what proportion of stand asides indicate a consensus too weak to adopt the proposal. d.
+One of the RSC’s guidelines needs to be how many or what proportion of stand asides indicate a consensus too weak to adopt the proposal. d.
 Block.
 This is also commonly misunderstood.
-Given that a proposal can be defeated by a sufficient number of stand-asides, the block should be an extremely rare step taken only when a participant honestly believes that one of the traditions or concepts is directly violated by this proposal, or some very fundamental moral position of the participant is violated.
-A member who blocks should be able to articulate which tradition or concept or other principle fundamental to N.A. is violated by the proposal.
+Given that a proposal can be defeated by a sufficient number of stand-asides, the block should be an extremely rare step taken only when a participant honestly believes that the proposal is in direct conflict with Traditions or Concepts, or some very fundamental moral position of the participant is violated.
+A member who blocks should be able to articulate which tradition, concept, or moral position with which the proposal is in conflict.

-ELECTIONS
+Election ofTrusted Servants

+Scheduled elections or unfilled positions of service will be placed on the agenda.

+TBRSC Facilitator, Co-facilitator , Treasurer, Co-Treasurer, Recorder, Policy Facilitator will be elected every two years (in odd numbered years) at the November RSC meeting.

-Position requirements are given from “Guide to Local Service” or by experienced members.
-Nominations are taken (no second required), volunteers accepted, individual qualifications are given, questions are asked, a vote is taken, and the elected servant is announced.
+Position requirements and responsibilities are developed by the Service Pool Committee, approved by the RSC, and added to policy in Appendix A..
+Nominations are taken , volunteers accepted, individual qualifications are given, questions are asked, consensus is reached, and the elected servant is announced.